Have you ever heard of colostrum? It is nutritive milk secreted by the mammary glands in late pregnancy and during the first few days of lactation.

 Dietary Recommendations and Other Useful Suggestions

-Think about some nutrients that can strengthen the immune system and develop healthy body mechanisms to fight back angry free radicals?
+Think about some nutrients that can strengthen the immune system and develop healthy body mechanisms to fight back angry free radicals.

-Research in antioxidant therapy thrives on the use of glutathione as an antioxidant therapy for reducing the formation of free radicals and oxidizing sensitive molecules in human body.
+Research in antioxidant therapy thrives on the use of glutathione as an antioxidant therapy for reducing the formation of free radicals and oxidizing sensitive molecules in the human body.
 Additionally, glutathione’s ability to react with non-organic and organic body substances also helps in detoxification.

-What does MIP Colostrum offer to me?
+What does MIP Colostrum offer me?